 Many of our courses encompass several subjects, with some options available in a number of courses where the subjects overlap.
 This offers much greater flexibility than more narrowly focused courses elsewhere.
 Those with a clear sense of the subject they wish to pursue at university can specialise.
 However, students who are less certain are able to explore the wider subject area before deciding what to focus on.

-list of all the courses available can be found on the course index page
+A list of all the courses available can be found on the course index page.

 As well as being members of the University, our students are also a member of College.
 A College is where you'll be based for the time you're studying at the University of Cambridge, and while the Colleges provide student accommodation they are much more than halls of residence.
 Colleges are responsible for admitting students, and they also organise ‘supervisions’ (small-group teaching sessions that support the lectures and practicals that you attend).